 In 25-cards deck, maximum hand size is 7 cards.
 In 55-cards deck, maximum hand size is 8 cards.
 In 75-cards deck, maximum hand size is 10 cards.
 In 115-cards deck, maximum hand size is 12 cards.

 Helpful is a designation for event cards that have beneficial effects for one or more players in the game.
 These types of events cannot be negated through the use of Calm, though they can be negated by other cards whose special powers negate helpful events.
-Helm (255/4th), Intercession (48/RR), and Limited Wish (382/4th) can all stop helpful events.

 This is a type of champion whose icon gives them the ability to use unarmed combat cards.